hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 When posting accessibly:

-1. Learn how to write effective alt text for images.
+1. Include effective alt text for images.
+   * Note you cannot add alt text after posting by editing a post.
+This includes both creating new alt text that was neglected or fixing existing alt text.
+The common work around is to comment to your post with the alt text.
 1. Use PascalCase or camelCase for your hashtags.
 1. Learn how to write effective summaries for audio / video content.
 1. Prioritize audio content with captions and transcripts where available.